erhsparks/app_academy_prepwork/w4/README.md

-# Week 4: Resume, Basic Rails, and Assessment Prep
+# Week 4: Resume and Basic Rails

 ### Resume Writing: [Prepare your Resume][resume]
 ###### *(Make sure you send this to us before your first day!)*